Skip to the main content

 • Medical events of the patient’s parents, siblings, and children, including hereditary conditions that place them at increased risk

-• Past medical and surgical history (illness experiences, hospital stays, operations, allergies, injuries, and treatments)
+• Past medical and surgical history (illnesses, hospital stays, operations, allergies, injuries, and treatments)

-• Use of, or exposure to, medications and supplements, including calcium and vitamins
+• Use of, or exposure to, medications, supplements, and other substances the person may be using

 Include current patient providers and suppliers that regularly provide medical care, including behavioral health care.